jeffsalvail-CU/intro-to-python/README.md

      The Jupyter Notebook is the main way we will be using Python.
      There are other ways I will also show, but this is my favourite.
   4) That's it!

+After the workshop I will post resources here, including the notebook we made.